-People use the following networks every day:
+People use the following networks every day.

-- Mail delivery system
+Mail delivery system

-- Public transportation system The public transportation system shown in the figure is similar to a computer network.
-The cars, trucks, and other vehicles are like the messages that travel within the network.
-Each driver defines a starting point (source computer) and an ending point (destination computer).
-Within this system there are rules, similar to stop signs and traffic lights, which control the flow from the source to the destination.
+The public transportation system is like a computer network.
+Cars, trucks and other vehicles are like messages that travel across the network.
+Each driver defines a starting point (a source computer) and an end point (a destination computer).
+Within this system, there are rules for stopping indicators and traffic lights, which control the flow from source to destination.

-Network devices are linked together using a variety of media.
+Network devices are connected to each other using different media.
 As shown in Figure 1, these media are: